domotheawsome/domotheawsome/README.md

 My name is Ariel.

-I'm passionate about creating, writing and imagining software, particularly in machine learning and web development.
+I'm passionate about creating, writing and imagining software, particularly in the areas of machine learning and web development.

 - 🎈 I'm a ...
   - Student at <a href="https://oregonstate.edu/">Oregon State University</a>.